Hoylake Community Cinema is a volunteer-run organisation operated by Hoylake Village Life CIC.

 For example, on 11 November, 2011 we screened Regeneration, a film based on the Pat Barker book, about the War Poets Wilfred Owen and Siegfried Sassoon.
 The evening was attended by members of the Wilfred Owen Story, and a professional actor dressed in WWI uniform read out under torchlight the enormously evocative Wilfred Owen poem Dulce et Decorum Est before the film.
 We also enjoyed a world premiere reading by John Gorman of a letter written by Siegfried Sassoon.

-And in March we welcomed Japanese pianist and composer Mie Yanashita who performed an outstanding live piano accompaniment for our screening of The Passion of Joan of Arc… (she composed and performed the accompaniment on the acclaimed recent Masters of Cinema DVD re-release of the film).
+In 2016 we welcomed Japanese pianist and composer Mie Yanashita who performed an outstanding live piano accompaniment for our screening of The Passion of Joan of Arc… (she composed and performed the accompaniment on the acclaimed recent Masters of Cinema DVD re-release of the film).

 Watch this space for these and more exceptional forthcoming events!